dapias/ContactFlowsTaylor/README.md

 The ``src`` folder contains the file  *ContactIntegrator.jl*.
 This file defines the module **ContactIntegrator** that exports the main function **contacthointegration!** that performs the core of the simulation.

-The module is imported in the file *script.jl* which takes certain values for the parameters (see below), performs the numerical integration and generates a *.hdf5* file which is saved in the ``HDF5`` folder with the name given by the user (asked by the script).
+The module is imported in the script *contact_taylor.jl* which takes certain values for the parameters (see below), performs the numerical integration and generates a *.hdf5* file which is saved in the ``HDF5`` folder with the name given by the user (asked by the script).

 The parameters reside in the file *parameters.yaml* and the users may modify it for their convenience.